zdata-inc/cookiecutter-data-science/README.md

 pip install cookiecutter # This can be in any environment cookiecutter https://github.com/zdata-inc/cookiecutter-data-science
 ```
 Note that cookiecutter can be installed in any environment.
-We'll be using
-poetry to create a project-specific environment once the repository is set up.
-An alternative option to Poetry is setuptools, and that can be chosen as a build system when running the `cookiecutter` command.

-## Dependency and virtual environment management with Poetry
+## Modern dependency and virtual environment management with setuptools

 The top level directory contains a `pyproject.toml` file.
 This adheres to PEP
 517 and 518.
-This can be used by a tool such as Poetry to manage a virtual
+This can be used by setuptools and other tools such as Poetry to manage a virtual
 environment and its dependencies.
-I encourage the use of Poetry or some other
-comparable tool instead of adhoc management of a `requirements.txt` file.
+I encourage the use of a `pyproject.toml` instead of adhoc management of a `requirements.txt` file.
 `requirements.txt` files has the crucial shortcoming that they track only the state
 of installed packages, not the dependencies between packages.
 As a result,
 conflicts between dependencies can lead the programmer into a confusing and